About “Castro Canyon Waterfall”

 But we figured we mind as well include it on the website since it certainly did look like a legitimate waterfall as far as we were concerned.

-The “Castro Canyon Waterfall” resides in the Deetjen’s Big Sur Inn Property on the Big Sur Coast.
+The “Castro Canyon Waterfall” resides in the Deetjen’s Big Sur Inn Property on the Big Sur Coast near Big Sur in Monterey County, California.
 This waterfall didn’t seem to have an official governing authority.
 Nevertheless, if you want to inquire for more information or current conditions, you may want to try to visit the USDA Forest Service website.

 Deetjen’s Big Sur Inn (where you can find Castro Canyon’s stream) is along Hwy 1 about 7.5 miles north of the turnoff for Julia Pfeiffer Burns State Park (where you can find McWay Falls) and about 3 miles south of the Pfeiffer Big Sur State Park turnoff (where you can find Pfeiffer Falls).